’90 Day Fiancé’s’ Nicole Nafziger Nearing Four-Year Anniversary With Azan, Fans Get Heated

 “How does he support u?
 Just curious as to your mind set, no trying to be a troll,” asked another fan.

 This question kicked off a barrage of comments, as people argued about whether Nicole lives with her mom or in her own apartment.
-There were also arguments about how much she makes, and whether she supports Azan, as was revealed in a prior episode of 90 Day Fiancé.
+There were also arguments about how much she makes and whether she supports Azan, as was revealed in a prior episode of 90 Day Fiancé.

 View this post on Instagram